Fire Watchers Memorial

 - 1734 Partition wall & ‘Red Door’ removed.
 Transept repaved.

 Orientation.
-At the top of the steps from the crypt, the Altar of the Sword Point is immediately to your right and the wall tablet commemorating the visit of Pope John Paul II to Canterbury in 1982 is to your left…
+The Altar of the Sword’s Point and steps down to the crypt are adjacent to the Pilgrims’ tunnel and the wall tablet commemorating the visit of Pope John Paul II to Canterbury in 1982.

 Martyrdom Chapel at Canterbury Cathedral, c.1408